hetalang/heta-highlight-vscode/README.md

 # heta-highlight-vscode package

-The package is plugin for [Visual Studio Code](https://code.visualstudio.com/) editor to highlight Heta language code.
+The package is plugin for [Visual Studio Code](https://code.visualstudio.com/) editor to highlight the Heta language code.

 This is part of [Heta project](https://hetalang.github.io/).

 ## Installation
 1) From VSCode menu: **Extensions (Ctrl+ Shift +X) -> Search -> "heta"**
+2) It is recommended to use "Dark+" or "Light+" theme.
+See File -> Preferences -> Color Theme

 ## Screenshot
 ![Screenshot of the package](./screen0.png)